dicchyantgurung/Exploratory-data-analysis-of-the-movie-industry/README.md

 ## Recommendation

-1. Create content in either Drama, Action, and/or Adventure.
+*1. Create content in either Drama, Action, and/or Adventure.*

 All these three genres are high in demand and will provide the best chance of success if we embark in creating movies with similar content.
 They also represent almost 50% of the entire movie community, which will ensure high sales and quick promotion of the movie studio.

-2. Create movies mixing different genres.
+*2. Create movies mixing different genres.*

 Using Drama, Action, and Adventure as base, we can incorporate new genres which will appeal to a wider audiences and draw new customers to the brand.

-3. Release movies in different languages.
+*3. Release movies in different languages.*

 Different languages will capture different regions, allowing you to re-introduce the same product in different markets and increase the overall profitability.